Retropak Specification

 Compilations

-For compilation discs, type switches to "compilation" and contents lists the included titles as simple strings.
+For compilation discs, include "compilation" in the category array and populate contents with the included titles as simple strings.

 Why just strings? - Originally we had full metadata for each included title, but it was overkill.
 If you need detailed info about Pac-Man, look up a Pac-Man retropak.